camunda/camunda-docs/docs/reference/bpmn-processes/error-events/error-events.md

 ## Defining the error

+In BPMN, business errors are represented as errors and error events.
+Errors define the possible errors that can occur.
+Error events are elements in the process that refer to the defined errors.
 An error can be referenced by one or more error events.

-It must define the `errorCode` (e.g. `Invalid Credit Card`) of the error.
+An error must define an `errorCode` (e.g. `Invalid Credit Card`).

-The `errorCode` is a `string` that must match to the error code that is sent by the client command or from the error end event.
+The `errorCode` is a `string` that is used to match a thrown error to the error catch events.

 ## Throwing the error